-Chop the bread or pastries into approximately 1 inch cubes, set aside.
+- Chop the bread or pastries into approximately 1 inch cubes, set aside.

-In a medium mixing bowl, combine the egg, sugar, milk, and vanilla, & gently whisk together.
+- In a medium mixing bowl, combine the egg, sugar, milk, and vanilla, & gently whisk together.

-Toss the bread cubes into the liquid mixture until fully moistened.
+- Toss the bread cubes into the liquid mixture until fully moistened.

-Transfer the bread pudding base into a round or square baking dish or cake pan (approximately 8-9 inches, metal, glass, or ceramic is fine.)
+- Transfer the bread pudding base into a round or square baking dish or cake pan (approximately 8-9 inches, metal, glass, or ceramic is fine.)

-Top the bread pudding base with your frozen berry blend.
+- Top the bread pudding base with your frozen berry blend.
 Frozen berries do work better than fresh, they hold up better to the longer bake time.

-Cover baking dish with aluminum foil and bake at 350 degrees for 40 minutes, turn the pan and remove the foil halfway through the bake time.
+- Cover baking dish with aluminum foil and bake at 350 degrees for 40 minutes, turn the pan and remove the foil halfway through the bake time.

-Serve warm or chilled, with whipped cream, ice cream, clotted cream, fruit sauces, or just as is!
+- Serve warm or chilled, with whipped cream, ice cream, clotted cream, fruit sauces, or just as is!